cs1302uga/cs1302-gallery/README.md

    } // for
    ```

-   You can add the Gson library to your project by adding its Maven dependency
+   We have already added the Gson library to your project by adding its Maven dependency
    to your `pom.xml` file.
-Search for `com.google.code.gson` on
-   [`Maven Central`](http://search.maven.org/) for the exact dependency
-   information that needs to be added to your `pom.xml` file.
-At the time of
-   this writing, version `2.8.5` is the most recent version available and is
+At the time of this writing, version `2.8.5` is the most
-   considered stable.
+   recent version available and is considered stable.

    The HTML Javadoc documentation for the Google Gson API can be found
    [here](https://google.github.io/gson/apidocs/).